-Copper Peaks board of hardworking is what allows the rich heritage of the jump to be carried on.
+Copper Peak's Board of hardworking volunteers is what allows the rich heritage of the jump to be carried on.
 They volunteer their time working the chairlifts, maintaining the property or educating the tourists about the abundant history of the facility.

 N13870 Copper Peak Rd